mw-hrastega/jenkins-matlab-plugin/examples/Run-MATLAB-Tests.md

 ![cobertura_report](https://user-images.githubusercontent.com/48831250/105085331-9ac91c00-5a65-11eb-9628-efbf70520489.png)

-To view the published JUnit test results, open the **Latest Test Result** link in the project interface.
+To view the published JUnit-style test results, open the **Latest Test Result** link in the project interface.
 In the new page, open the link in the **All Tests** table.
 The table expands and lists information for each of the test classes within the Times Table App project.

 ![junit_report](https://user-images.githubusercontent.com/48831250/105088211-956dd080-5a69-11eb-931c-aef201eb9dbe.png)